awesome-workshop/docker-singularity-hats/_episodes/17-buildah-and-podman.md

 >
 {: .callout}

 Additionally, both Docker and Podman images are based on the same OCI standard, so they are compatible.
-Podamn can create containers from Docker images pulled from [Docker Hub][docker-hub] and can push images back there or any other OCI compatible container registry.
+Podman can create containers from Docker images pulled from [Docker Hub][docker-hub] and can push images back there or any other OCI compatible container registry.
 The local repository of Podman images and containers is kept separate from Docker -- because of the new rootless feature and to be compatible with the OCI standard -- but otherwise works similarly to Docker.
 Podman even has the capability to push and pull images from the local repository managed by the Docker daemon into its own repository.
 For example:

 ~~~bash
 podman push <image name> docker-daemon:<image name>:<tag>